mmulich/cnx-docs/framework-analysis.rst

 because these widgets aren't large pieces of code, this is often a medial task.

+Django uses a slightly basterdized version of Jinja2, but for the most part, the syntax remains the same.
+In my exploration so far, I have run into one small difference, however I'm fairly confident that there are other differences.
+For example, Django looks up the parent block information using the `{{ block.super }}` statement, while vanilla Jinja2 simply uses `{{ super() }}`, which is actually more pythonic.

+Reusing a snippet of markup in Jinja2 is fairly easy with the Jinja2's include statement.
+And for more detailed situations, Jinja2 provides macros that often contain more logic.
+I know that one of the primary concerns is to keep logic out of the templates.
+I would say that sometimes it can't be helped, but those cases are few and far between.
+In the case that more logic is needed, a macro can be used to isolate that piece of logic rather than jamming it into the template.
+These include and macro features could make it nice for us to find a happy medium between producing markup in code or in the templates.

-The html5 with JQuery solution is not mentioned here because the templating system is JQuery itself.
+In the html5 with JQuery solution the templating system is JQuery itself.
 I know many developers dislike building content client side, because there are many unknowns.
 At this point, the content we are working with from cnx.org is clean and clear.
 However, we still have an issue with the module content body references (See the issues section).

-Reusing a snippet of markup in Jinja2 is fairly easy with the Jinja2's include statement. ()

 Failover
 --------